dridk/cuterest/README.md

 as soon as possible.
 For now, you need to compile it as it's describe below.

 ## from Source
 Compiling on Windows, OSX, Linux, and FreeBSD are really easy.
+But cutrest need a least Qt5.4 .
+Older version will generate complain during the compilation.
-Just download Qt SDK from ...
+* Download the community Qt 5.4 SDK from [qt.io](http://www.qt.io/download/)
+* Download the source code from master branch.
+* From Qt Creator , File > Open project  then select cuterest.pro
+* Compile and run it by clicking on the Green button

+If you want to install it on your system.
+Compile and install it from the command line by using qmake your Qt installation path.

+    qmake cuterest.pro
+    make
+    sudo make install

 ## Twitter